dewitt4/Cloud-Custodain/README.rst

 Features
 ########

-- Comprehensive support for AWS services and resources with a rich library of actions and filters to build policies with.
+- Comprehensive support for public cloud services and resources with a rich library of actions and filters to build policies with.
 - Supports arbitrary filtering on resources with nested boolean conditions.
 - Dry run any policy to see what it would do.
 - Automatically provisions serverless functions and event sources ( AWS CloudWatchEvents, AWS Config Rules, Azure EventGrid, GCP AuditLog & Pub/Sub, etc)
 - Cloud provider native metrics outputs on resources that matched a policy
 - Structured outputs into cloud native object storage of which resources matched a policy.
 - Intelligent cache usage to minimize api calls.
+- Supports multi-account/subscription/project usage.
 - Battle-tested - in production on some very large cloud environments.
-- Supports multi-account/subscription/project usage.

 Links
 #####